Thank you for signing up to . You will receive a verification email shortly.

-The number one rule is, you don’t want anything super harsh that accents the length of your face.
-Fringes are great at shorting face length, but you need to get the cut just right.
-Soft curls and waves in longer hair will lift your features, while upping the volume of your hair at the sides will give the illusion of a shorter face shape.
+"The number one rule is you don’t want anything super harsh that accents the length of your face," hairdresser John Stedman tells us, founder of salon Cutting Company who boasts over 35 years experience in the field.
+"Fringes are great at shortening face length, but you need to get the cut just right.
+Soft curls and waves in longer hair will lift your features, while upping the volume of your hair at the sides will give the illusion of a shorter face shape."

-1. A deep side parting
+1. Side parting

 4. Long fringe